SPRING PREVIEW Kitsap Peninsula 2026: Farmer’s Markets & more!

 Miles of shorelines, thousands of wooded acres, hundreds of camping sites, and boundless adventures await inside each of our precious state parks.

 Editor’s Note: Entering a Washington State Park will require paid admission.
 If you plan to visit more than one park per year, the Discover Pass is the most useful tool for admission.
-You can purchase your Discover Pass online, in person at any state park location, or while renewing your vehicle license, or while purchasing a state fishing or hunting license, or at several retail locations near you.
+You can purchase your Discover Pass online, in person at any state park location, while renewing your vehicle license, while purchasing a state fishing or hunting license, or at several retail locations near you.

 Manchester State Park